Alex Caceres: Personal life

 Growing up the son of a drug dealer, Caceres grew up in a less affluent neighborhood having a tough upbringing.
 When his father went to prison, he was molested by a rival drug dealer of his father's.
 These turmoils led his family to move to a more affluent suburb.
 He is Cuban and Dominican.

 Caceres was influenced by the documentary Forks Over Knives.
-He has cut out dairy and processed meat from his diet but is not a vegan.
+He is vegan.
 He has an interest in spirituality.